ironslob/ironslob.github.io/_posts/2020-08-06-escaping-the-nosql-trap.md

 ### Who are you calling naive?

-Many tech startups begin in the same way, a hastily hacked together proof of concept which is intended as a short term solution to prove that a problem exists and can be solved.
-We promise ourselves that we'll replace this proof of concept with a well engineered and architected approach.
-The re-imagined solution will be clean and free from all the hacks, and will help the company to grow along its hockey stick trajectory as we're all led to believe every startup does.
+Many tech startups begin in the same way.
+A rapidly hacked together proof of concept intended as a short term solution to prove an idea.
+We promise ourselves that we'll replace it with a well engineered and architected approach.
+The re-imagined solution will be clean and free from the hacks.
+It will help the company to grow along its hockey stick trajectory as we're all led to believe every startup does.

 Ask any startup CTO and they'll all tell you the same thing.
 Plans change.
 You begin to find your place in the market. new features are needed, and that initial proof of concept grows.
 It becomes your platform, and there isn't time or resource to do things properly anymore.

 This isn't always a bad thing.
-With a good team of engineers you can gradually re-engineer your approach as you improve areas of functionality, add appropriate testing, automate deployments, etc. You move towards a system which is no longer proof of concept, and production ready.
+A good team of engineers will gradually re-engineer your approach as you improve areas of functionality, add appropriate testing, automate deployments, etc. You move towards a system which is no longer proof of concept, and production ready.
 Sometimes that isn't